 To complement your preparation for the upcoming exam, check the following links:

 Although the German leadership were sympathetic to his cause, logistic problems prevented them from granting any support to his quest for raising an army to fight the British.
-However, the Japanese were ready to support him and upon their personal invitation, Subash Chandra Bose arrived in Singapore in July 1943 to take command of what would be known as the second Indian National Army, now known by its alternative name as the Azad Hind Fauj.
+However, the Japanese were ready to support him and upon their personal invitation, Subash Chandra Bose arrived in Singapore in July 1943 to take command of what would be known as the Second Indian National Army, now known by its alternative name, the Azad Hind Fauj.

 Operations of the Azad Hind Fauj

-After Subash Chandra Bose took command of the Azad Hind Fauj, there was a swell of volunteers looking to join the INA.
+After Subhash Chandra Bose took command of the Azad Hind Fauj, there was a swell of volunteers looking to join the INA.
 Although Subash Chandra Bose agreed for the INA to remain subordinate to the Japanese Army, he saw it as a necessary sacrifice towards the fulfilment of the ultimate goal of freeing India from the British Empire.
-The Azad Hind Fauj participated in operation U-Go, the 1944 Japanese campaign towards British India.
-Although the INA saw initial success during the early phases of the operation, they were forced to withdraw during the battle of Imphal and battle of Kohima (Fought on April 4th, 1944) which saw the disastrous defeat for the Japanese Army at the hands of the British.
+The Azad Hind Fauj participated in Operation U-Go, the 1944 Japanese campaign towards British India.
+Although the INA saw initial success during the early phases of the operation, they were forced to withdraw during the Battle of Imphal and the Battle of Kohima (Fought on April 4th, 1944) which saw a disastrous defeat for the Japanese Army at the hands of the British.

 Candidates can find History Questions for UPSC Mains, visit the linked article.